 The hyperbole makes promises before ever even speaking to me.
 For any of these approaches to work, I would have to have already determined that I need their services, and I have the time, ability and willingness to prioritize a review.
 Every now and then a crappy email can be met with good timing.
 But the chances are slim.

-What you have to realize is that early proving and promising tells your prospect that you have an underlying self-interest, and that you will bring little objectivity into a conversation with them.
+Outreach that proves and promises tells your prospect that you have an underlying self-interest, and that you will bring little objectivity into a conversation with them.
 You’re committed to your own expertise.
-Well, guess what?
+But guess what?
 Prospects want to sit with people committed to them.
-The results of your self-serving emails are that prospects will protect themselves by disqualifying you – even if they could truly benefit from your expertise and services.
-In the abyss of what works and doesn’t when initiating new conversations, here are a few phrases to avoid.
-These are Kill Phrases.
-They broadcast to the prospect that any time spent with you is all about you.
+Prospects will protect themselves by disqualifying you on the basis of your self-serving emails, even if they could truly benefit from your expertise and services.
+When initiating new conversations, here are a few phrases to avoid.
+Kill Phrases.
+They broadcast to the prospect that any time spent with you is all about you and not them.

 “Show” is synonymous with “sell.”
 The prospect knows what’s really being said.
 If they invite you in, you are going to try and prove, persuade, and promise your way into convincing them of something that requires them to make a change.
 Why?
 Because you’re already convinced that your solution is better before you’ve even sat down with them and listened to their needs.
 It’s not a debate of whether your offer and expertise could help – they don’t even get that far.
 It’s about the stress and pressure of change – and that becomes the kill switch.
 You don’t get the invite.